 - 2 hours of instrument flight time

-You are also required to pass the CASA PPL theory examination (which can be completed with us at the North Queensland Aero Club) covering the following subjects: flight rules and air law; navigation; performance and flight planning; meteorology; and the principles of flight.
+You are also required to pass the CASA PPL theory examination, which can be completed with us at the North Queensland Aero Club.